From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 2003 93p

 Tasted twice - last time in September 2012.
 Consistent notes.
 50% Merlot and 50% Cabernet Franc.
-Very complex and intense nose of extremely ripe fruit, quite spicy and with a touch of heat.
-A splendidly structured and balanced wine, full-bodied and very long on the palate.
+It has a very complex and intense nose of extremely ripe fruit, quite spicy, and with a touch of heat.
+It is a splendidly structured and balanced wine, full-bodied and very long on the palate.
 This was as it tasted from the barrel in 2004.
-In September 2012, it was powerful, black cherries, deep and sophisticated to start with.
-Gradually it got a slightly warm scent on the fruit, and tannin started to show more and more dryness.
-I'm not sure about keeping possibilities.
+In September 2012, it was powerful, black cherries, deep, and sophisticated to start with.
+Gradually, the fruit acquired a slightly warm scent, and tannin started to show more and more dryness.
+I'm still trying to figure out the possibilities.

 Lafleur 2002 93p

 Tasted twice - last time in April 2006.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
 Wonderfully aromatic and catchy nose, elegant on the palate with round tannins.
 Splendid structure and long aftertaste.
-Not as exciting as 2001, but who cares.
-An excellent wine for the vintage.
+It's more exciting than 2001, but who cares?
+Excellent wine for the vintage.

 Lafleur 2001 96p

 Tasted seven times - last time in September 2012.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
-This vintage has always been one of my favourite Lafleurs.
-A wine I always have adored, mainly because of its incredibly captivating nose of truffles, black fruit, richness, sophisticated touch and fabulous structure.
+This vintage has always been one of my favorite Lafleurs.
+It is a wine I have always adored, mainly because of its incredibly captivating nose of truffles, black fruit, richness, sophisticated touch, and fabulous structure.
 Utterly impressive stuff.

 Lafleur 2000 100p